Product Design BSc (Hons)

-Well-placed and considered investment means our students' have access to up-to-date and large-scale workshops, laboratories and design studios.
+Well-placed and considered investment means you'll have access to up-to-date and large-scale workshops, laboratories and design studios.
 Through hands-on engineering experience you'll learn how to test, measure, design and produce your own prototypes, bringing ideas off the drawing board or computer screen and into full-size and functional 3D models.

 Our workshop capabilities include:

 - 'Soft' modelling operations, for prototypes in card, clay, foam, or wood;